Chief Tax Information Officer

 State Tax Brackets

 Income tax rules and regulations will vary from state to state.
 Thus, while some states have no income tax, others have a flat rate structure.
 Still others have tax brackets similar to that of federal taxes, with varying marginal tax rates.
-For instance, California and Missouri have 10 brackets each, while Hawaii has 12.
+For instance, California has 9 tax brackets, Missouri has 10 brackets each, while Hawaii has 12.

 The tax brackets change each year based on inflationary adjustments – so be sure you are using the correct year’s tax rates when determining your taxes.